 Due to the possible sensitive nature of information contained in breeder/supplier/user establishment applications, the HPRA provides a secure online system to enable submission of applications and data.
 This system is known as CESP - the Common European Submission Platform.
 A separate guide for electronic submissions of applications using CESP will be available from the publications page of the HPRA website.

-Applications can also be submitted by standard email to:
+Applications can also be submitted by standard e-mail to:

-animalprotectionapplications@hpra.ie.
+sapsubmit@hpra.ie.

 If the application cannot be submitted electronically, applications will be accepted in hard copy by post.
 Applications that arrive by post must be electronically scanned by the HPRA resulting in additional processing time for evaluation.